Who is the anonymous Andrew Gilligan commenter?

 Can anyone solve this conundrum?

-6 thoughts on “Who is the anonymous Andrew Gilligan commenter?
+6 responses to “Who is the anonymous Andrew Gilligan commenter?”

 1. Hate to say it, but you could be accused of “stitching up” a source yourself here.
 (Not that you promised them anonymity, except through the kind of implicit nature of leaving an anonymous comment on your site.)